Background Information on Patella Dislocation

 Non-operative management

 Most of the time, first-time patellar dislocations are treated non-surgically.
 After adequate healing time, physical therapy may be recommended to help improve range of motion and strength.
 The goals of physical therapy are to help reduce swelling, maintain range of motion, and strengthen dynamic stabilizers of the patella such as the quad muscle (VMO) and the glut muscles.
+Athletes interested in how structured rehabilitation phases are organized for knee injuries can review the phase-based ACL rehabilitation guide at Ochsner-Andrews, which illustrates the progressive loading principles that apply broadly to knee recovery.
 Patella dislocation exercises include:

 1. Eccentric and isometric quad strengthening, focusing on the vastus medialis obliquus (VMO)